 In addition to being able to provide day-to-day care to their patients, CNA’s must be compassionate communicators who can support their patients through difficult and sometimes painful procedures.
 Because they provide many basic care services such as bathing patients, and helping them transfer to wheelchairs, they must also have a certain level of physical fitness.
-CNA’s are expected to be team players, serving as liaisons between other medical professionals and their patients.
-This often involves recording and conveying important information concerning the condition of those in their care.
-CNA’s are found in nearly every health care field, serving in locations such as long-term care facilities, rehabilitation centers, hospitals and hospices.
+Serving as liaisons between other medical professionals and their patients, CNA’s record and convey important information concerning the condition of those in their care and are very important to medical teams.
+CNA’s are found in nearly every health care field, serving in locations such as long-term care facilities, rehabilitation centers, hospitals, hospices, and home care.

 Opportunities for Advancement